 This is our Frequently Asked Questions page to answer, yes, frequently asked questions.
 To be honest some of these aren’t actually frequently asked, we’re just being extra careful.

 We have made contingency plans for our regular events to comply with a possible lockdown or social distancing measures.
 We will communicate these nearer the time if appropriate.
+The Final for the 2020 Fund (held in January 2021) was entirely online, though we hope – and anticipate – holding the event in person this year.

 Anyone who is eligible to work in the UK and is 18 years old or over on the closing date.
-You can enter if you’re from overseas, but everyone is responsible for their own travel/accommodation/visas etc.
+You can apply if you’re from overseas, but everyone is responsible for their own travel/accommodation/visas etc.

 Nope.
 Entrants can be of any faith or none.
 We’ve had atheists win The Pitch, which presumably shows that God doesn’t hold a grudge.